 Keep scrolling to see what’s happening at all of our theme parks, or click your favorite theme park operator’s name to view their info now:

 This blog will be updated as details change, so check back often!

-At Walt Disney World Resort, Magic Kingdom® Park, Disney’s Animal Kingdom® Theme Park, Epcot® and Disney’s Hollywood Studios® are open, as are Disney Springs® and select Disney hotels.
-Water parks are closed.
-Beginning Jan.
-1, 2021, the Park Hopper option will once again be available, inviting guests to visit more than one park per day with an eligible ticket, package or annual pass.
+At Walt Disney World Resort, Magic Kingdom® Park, Disney’s Animal Kingdom® Theme Park, Epcot®, Disney’s Hollywood Studios® and Disney's Blizzard Beach® Water Park are open, as are Disney Springs® and select Disney hotels.
+Disney's Typhoon Lagoon® Water Park is closed.
+Disney's Park Hopper option is available, inviting guests to visit more than one park per day with an eligible ticket, package or annual pass.
 (Some modifications will apply.)